Rolando Villazón: Late 1990s and early 2000s

-Villazón came to international attention in 1999 when he won second prize in Plácido Domingo's Operalia competition (losing to Bulgarian bass Orlin Anastassov), as well as the first Zarzuela prize and the audience prize.
-The same year he sang for the first time in Italy as des Grieux in Manon at the Teatro Carlo Felice in Genoa.
-In 2000 he appeared for the first time at the Berlin State Opera, as Macduff in Macbeth.
-Over the years he has presented many of his best roles there, among them José in Carmen and des Grieux in Manon.
+Villazón came to international attention in 1999 when he won second prize in Plácido Domingo's Operalia competition, finishing behind Bulgarian bass Orlin Anastassov.
+In the same competition, he also received the first prize for Zarzuela and the audience prize.
+That year, he made his Italian debut as des Grieux in Massenet's Manon at the Teatro Carlo Felice in Genoa.

+In 2000, Villazón made his debut at the Berlin State Opera as Macduff in Verdi's Macbeth.
+Over subsequent seasons, he performed several of his principal roles there, including Don José in Bizet's Carmen and again des Grieux in Manon.
+Also in 2000, he appeared as Rodolfo in Puccini's La bohème in Munich.
+In 2002, he performed as Rinuccio in Puccini's Gianni Schicchi in Los Angeles.

-In Munich in 2000 he sang Rodolfo in La bohème and in 2002 in Los Angeles, Rinuccio in Gianni Schicchi.
-In 2003 he sang Rodolfo at the Glyndebourne Festival Opera in England.
-He also enjoyed success in the title role of Les Contes d'Hoffmann at London's Royal Opera House.
-The following year he appeared as Alfredo in La traviata at the Metropolitan Opera, New York, and in 2005, both at St. Petersburg and the Salzburg Festival.
+In 2003, Villazón portrayed Rodolfo again at the Glyndebourne Festival Opera in England and later appeared in the title role of Offenbach's Les contes d'Hoffmann at the Royal Opera House in London.
+The following year, he made his debut at the Metropolitan Opera in New York City as Alfredo in Verdi's La traviata.
+In 2005, he appeared in the same role at the Mariinsky Theatre in Saint Petersburg and at the Salzburg Festival.

 2005–2010

-Rolando Villazón performed regularly in the world's most important opera houses and in concert.
-In August 2005, he sang a highly regarded Alfredo in Verdi's La traviata at the Salzburg Festival, conducted by Carlo Rizzi, directed by Willy Decker.
-Co-starring was Anna Netrebko as Violetta.
-They also appeared together in a performance of Donizetti's L'elisir d'amore at the Vienna State Opera which was released on DVD.
-He starred alongside Netrebko and Domingo in globally televised concerts from Berlin's Waldbühne and Vienna's Schönbrunn Palace in 2006 and 2008.
+Villazón performed regularly at major opera houses worldwide and in concert during this period.
+In August 2005, he portrayed Alfredo at the Salzburg Festival, in a production conducted by Carlo Rizzi and directed by Willy Decker, alongside Anna Netrebko as Violetta.
+Villazón and Netrebko also appeared together in Donizetti's L'elisir d'amore at the Vienna State Opera, a performance that was later released on DVD.
+He performed with Netrebko and Plácido Domingo in globally televised concerts from Berlin's Waldbühne and Vienna's Schönbrunn Palace in 2006 and 2008.